raisfeld-ori/lang-py/readme.md

-so if you plan on editing the CLI, please read the curses docs, and if you plan on helping with the rust code, please read the maturin and pyo3 docs.
+so if you plan on editing the CLI, please read the curses docs, and if you plan on helping with the rust code, please read the maturin and pyo3 docs. (also, please remember that code is the true source that is going to be uploaded, the rest isn't going to appear)